 Exposure to four or more ACEs is considered a high level of trauma.
-21.8% of Gadsden County high school students have been exposed to at least four ACEs.
+36.2% of Gulf County high school students have been exposed to at least four ACEs.

-Gadsden County | Emotional Health

-Depression and Suicide

-The FYSAS asks students about four symptoms of depression.
+How prevalent is childhood trauma among Gulf County and Florida youth?
+Gulf County Emotional Health Depression and Suicide The FYSAS asks students about four symptoms of depression.
 (Please note that positive answers to these questions do not constitute a clinical diagnosis of depression.)
 Female students are more likely than male students to report these symptoms.
 The 2022 questionnaire also included a new item addressing suicide.
 Female students are also more likely than male students to report attempting suicide on one or more occasions in the past year.

-The COVID-19 Pandemic

-The 2022 FYSAS questionnaire asked Gadsden students to describe how their emotional health (level of stress, anxiety, and depression) was impacted by the COVID-19 pandemic.
-Female students were more likely to report a negative change during the pandemic, including 17% who said their emotional health has gotten "a lot worse."
+The COVID-19 Pandemic The 2022 FYSAS questionnaire asked Gulf students to describe how their emotional health (level of stress, anxiety, and depression) was impacted by the COVID-19 pandemic.
+Female students were more likely to report a negative change during the pandemic, including 21% who said their emotional health has gotten "a lot worse."
+How has the emotional health (level of stress, anxiety, and depression) of Gulf County students changed during the COVID-19 pandemic?